 There are two basic types of motion sensor switches: active sensor and passive sensor.
 Active sensors often referred to as radar-based, send out sound waves into the room and wait for the signal to return.
 (Some garage door openers do the same thing.)
 If someone enters the room or moves inside the room, the speed of the returning sound waves changes, triggering the switch.

-Passive sensors, on the other hand, have their own unique way of detecting movement.
-Called passive infrared sensors (PIR) and sometimes called pyroelectric detectors, they are used frequently in homes and businesses alike.
-They detect heat from the body of humans and animals alike.
-The sensor uses a photodetector, which converts light in the wavelengths into electrical current that triggers an alarm in the mini computer housed in the detector.
-It triggers the switch to turn on.
-The exception is, the computer ignores slow changes in room temperature due to sunlight.
+Passive sensors also called passive infrared sensors (PIR) or pyroelectric detectors, detect body heat from humans and animals.
+The sensor uses a photodetector, which converts light in the wavelengths into electrical current that triggers an alarm in the minicomputer housed in the detector, activating the switch.
+To prevent nuisance switching, the computer ignores slow changes in room temperature due to sunlight.

 Motion sensor switches can automatically turn the lights on or off, or both.
 Occupancy switches turn the lights on when you enter the room; when you leave, the switch waits a preset time before turning the lights off automatically.
 Vacancy switches must be turned on manually but turn the lights off automatically when you leave the room.
 Both types leave the lights on if they detect motion in the room, so if you're perfectly still, they might turn the lights off.

 If you have kids who tend to leave their bedroom lights on (despite your loving reminders), vacancy-type motion sensor switches can solve the problem.